-In some instances, the crown or individual branches require reduction in length to improve the form and shape of the plant, to eliminate interference with objects and structures, and to compensate for structural weaknesses.
+In some instances, the crown or individual branches require a reduction in length to improve the form and shape of the plant, to eliminate interference with objects and structures, and to compensate for structural weaknesses.
 Lower branches may require pruning for similar reasons.
 This process, known as raising, also can be used to increase the amount of light for turf grass and ground covers beneath the crown of a tree.

-One aspect of pruning that is most frequently overlooked by consumers is structural pruning of young trees.
+One aspect of pruning that is most frequently overlooked by consumers is the structural pruning of young trees.
 Trees in forests tend to grow straight and lose lower branches due to competition for light.
 When planted in full sun in the landscape, many species tend to develop multiple stems/leaders that are more prone to failure.
 Lower branches tend to grow at the same rate as the terminal leader that results in weak attachments that also are likely to fail later in the life of the plant.
 So pruning trees when they are young and growing quickly is critical to ensuring a strong framework for future growth.
 This pruning focuses on maintaining a single dominant stem unless multiple stem “clumps” are specifically desired.
 Branches are pruned so their size remains proportional to the stem diameter at their point of attachment.
 As trees grow, some branches are removed to ensure adequate spacing between permanent scaffold limbs.
-The shape of the tree is maintained to provide a natural open grown form typical of the species.
+The shape of the tree is maintained to provide a natural open-grown form typical of the species.